-[L]ike in many Latin American countries, Nicaraguan food goes back as far as pre-Columbian times, being transformed and influenced post the Spanish Conquista.
+Like in many Latin American countries, Nicaraguan food goes back as far as pre-Columbian times and has been transformed and influenced over time.

-This is evident not only in the name of some of its dishes, but also the ingredients and spices used in them.
+This is evident in the name of some of its dishes and the ingredients and spices used in them.

-There is a major difference between the Pacific, Atlantic/Caribbean, Northern and Central Nicaraguan foods—particularly the type of vegetables and spices consumed.
+There is a significant difference between the Pacific, Atlantic/Caribbean, Northern, and Central Nicaraguan foods—particularly the type of vegetables and spices consumed.

 Yet, there is one omnipresent base ingredient: corn.

 Furthermore, this ingredient is not limited to food but also used in a variety of traditional drinks such as Pinole (pre-Columbian drink with cocoa, cinnamon, toasted ground corn), Chicha (fermented corn beer) and other fruit-based nonalcoholic beverages.

 Ingredients typically found in the tropics triumph here as well.

 These include fruits such as mangoes, jocotes, papaya, plantains, avocado, and tamarind, in addition to starchy root vegetables such as cassava and quequisque (also known as Malanga or yautia).

-Herbs and spices include others well-known around the world such as garlic, onions, tomatoes cilantro, oregano, achiote (annatto), cacao, cinnamon.
+Herbs and spices include garlic, onions, tomatoes cilantro, oregano, achiote (annatto), cacao, cinnamon.

 Other unique features of Nicaraguan recipes are animal innards such as tails, stomachs, brains, testicles, skin (particularly of pigs), feet, and even blood (to make the traditional moronga).

 Central and Pacific Cuisine

-The inhabitants of the Central and Pacific regions of Nicaragua prefer simple gallo pinto (rice and black beans, fried in cooking oil) with either beef, chicken, pork or (particularly on the coast) seafood—alongside fried snacks and dairy products.
-Sample dishes include:
+The inhabitants of the Central and Pacific regions of Nicaragua prefer simple gallo pinto (rice and black beans, cooked with oil in a frying pan) with either beef, chicken, pork, or (particularly on the coast) seafood—alongside fried snacks and dairy products.

 Quesillo is a thick corn tortilla with soft cheese, pickled onions, sour cream.

 Tajadas con Queso

 Tajadas con queso are fried plantains, sliced thin or thick, with salty local cheese & repollo (cabbage salad) as toppings.

-Caballo bayo is the Nicaraguan twist of Mexican fajitas: many ingredients typically served in clay pots, from which guests pick their favorites to make their own tortillas.
+Caballo Bayo is the Nicaraguan twist on Mexican fajitas: many ingredients typically served in clay pots, from which guests pick their favorites to make their tortillas.

 Fillings and toppings include fried/shredded beef or chicken, mashed beans, creole chorizo, guacamole, pico de gallo, sour cream, moronga (pork blood sausage), chicharrón, green & red sauces.